castorini/anserini/docs/experiments-covid-doc2query.md

 ## Round 5

-These are runs that can be easily replicated with Anserini, from pre-built doc2query expanded CORD-19 indexes we have provided (version from 2020/07/16, the official corpus used in round 5).
+These are runs that can be easily reproduced with Anserini, from pre-built doc2query expanded CORD-19 indexes we have provided (version from 2020/07/16, the official corpus used in round 5).
 They were prepared _for_ round 5 (for participants who wish to have a baseline run to rerank); to provide a sense of effectiveness, we present evaluation results with the cumulative qrels from rounds 1, 2, 3, and 4 ([`qrels_covid_d4_j0.5-4.txt`](https://ir.nist.gov/covidSubmit/data/qrels-covid_d4_j0.5-4.txt) provided by NIST, stored in our repo as [`qrels.covid-round4-cumulative.txt`](../src/main/resources/topics-and-qrels/qrels.covid-round4-cumulative.txt)).

 |    | index     | field(s)                        | nDCG@10 | J@10 | R@1k | run file | checksum |